trypear/pearai-extension/CONTRIBUTING.md

 ### Code Style

 Style formatting is managed by [Prettier][prettier].
-It runs as a pre-commit hook, so you shouldn't have to worry about it 👐
+It runs as a pre-commit hook, so you shouldn't have to worry about it.

 ## Open a PR and add acknowledge your contribution